-St. Louis School’s preschool program is aligned with the __New York State Common Core Standards__ for preschool, and strives to create an environment that is child-centered, content-rich and nurturing, and supports each child’s development so that our young children learn and grow through their play and natural curiosity.
+St. Louis School’s preschool program is aligned with the __New York State Learning Standards__ for preschool, and strives to create an environment that is child-centered, content-rich and nurturing, and supports each child’s development so that our young children learn and grow through their play and natural curiosity.

 The New York State Prekindergarten Foundation for the Common Core is organized into five broad developmental and interrelated domains.
 The five distinct, but highly interrelated, domains provide the structure for the New York State Prekindergarten Foundation for the Common Core.
 A brief description of each domain appears below.